aws-samples/dr-with-eks-efs/README.md

 eksctl create cluster -f config_files/pri_region_cluster.yaml
 ```

 EKS cluster creation process completes in about 15 minutes.
+Once it completes update your kubeconfig file to access the cluster by doing `aws eks update-kubeconfig --name $PRI_CLUSTER_NAME --region $PRI_REGION`
+Verify that the worker nodes status is `Ready` by doing `kubectl get nodes`.

 ---

 > [!NOTE]
-> You can either wait or you can open a separate terminal window and move on to deploy the infrastructure in the DR region.
+> You can either wait for cluster creation or you can open a separate terminal window and move on to deploy the infrastructure in the DR region.

 ---